QuantEcon/lecture-tools-techniques/lectures/svd_intro.md

 ```

-For an example  PCA applied to analyzing the structure of intelligence tests see this lecture {doc}`Multivariable Normal Distribution <multivariate_normal>`.
+For an example  PCA applied to analyzing the structure of intelligence tests see this lecture {doc}`Multivariable Normal Distribution <stats:multivariate_normal>`.

 Look at  parts of that lecture that describe and illustrate the classic factor analysis model.